plausible/docs/docs/register-account.md

 <img alt="Activate your Plausible Analytics account" src={useBaseUrl('img/activate-your-account.png')} />

 Don't see this email in your inbox?
-Please check your spam folder and contact **hello@plausible.io** if the problem persists.
+Please check your spam folder and wheter you've typed in the correct email address.
+[Contact us](https://plausible.io/contact) if the problem persists.